-Sometimes foreigners in Spain are involved in criminal proceedings or on the verge of being in criminal trouble.
+Sometimes foreigners in Spain are involved in criminal proceedings or on the verge of being in criminal troubles.
 Obviously, they are not familiar with our criminal procedure.
 If you or a close relative are criminal trouble, you must read this article.

 Although the time of arrest cannot exceed 72 hours, a recent judgement coming from Constitutional Court held that the Police is not allowed to retain the detainee beyond the time absolutely necessary.
 So it is usual the detainee is taken to Court in a short period of 24 hours from the detention.